marwamou/marwamou.github.io/_pages/about.md

   - /about.html
 ---

-I am persuing my MSc in the Computer Science faculty at the Technion under the supervision of Prof. Ittay Eyal.
+I am persuing my MSc in the [Computer Science faculty](https://cs.technion.ac.il/) at the [Technion](https://www.technion.ac.il/en/home-2/) under the supervision of Prof. [Ittay Eyal](https://ittayeyal.github.io/).
 My research focuses on security in distributed systems.
-I completed both my BSc in Cmputer Science and my BSc in Mathematics in 2019 at the Technion throught the Technion Excellence Program.
+I completed both my BSc in Computer Science and my BSc in Mathematics in 2019 at the Technion throught the [Technion Excellence Program](https://excellence.technion.ac.il/).

 <br>
 <br>